Bubble Watch: Are mid-majors going to get hosed?

 In theory, a mid-major bid thief might be stealing a spot from a fellow mid-major, but the post-2014 math here has tended to work in the other direction.
 A mid-major bid thief is more likely to take an invite away from a middle-of-the-pack team in a major conference.

 No, it wasn't always like this.
 As recently as 2014, the six major conferences sent "just" 32 teams (counting automatic bids) into the NCAA tournament.
-Every year since then, however, that number's been in the mid to high 30s, peaking at 38 in 2017.
+Every year since then, however, that number's been in the mid-to-high 30s, peaking at 38 in 2017.

 Bid thievery in the MW and A-10 helped drive that figure "down" to 37 last year -- the same number, to repeat, that mock brackets are forecasting for major-conference bids in 2019.
 In short, this is why Nevada, Buffalo and Wofford should all be recognized as great stories.
 The Wolf Pack, Bulls and Terriers are all pushing against what appears to be a strong and continuing trend.

-Note: Editor's note: The NCAA tournament Bubble Watch has been updated through Thursday's games.